-The early part of July 1987 was blessed one of those rare periods of fine weather with sunshine during the days and clear skies at night.
+Early-July 1987 was blessed with a rare period of fine weather with sunshine during the day and clear skies at night.
 Friday 03 July was a particularly clear evening: by 22:30 UT, the sky had darkened sufficiently for the Milky Way to be visible from Cygnus down towards Sagittarius.
 Sagitarrius is not a constellation with which I am particularly familiar, being so low in the south during summer months with skies that rarely provide good viewing conditions.
 However, this evening was one of those rare occasions: stars were visible, without optical aid, to as low as approximately 5° altitude!

 Moving south approximately a further degree revealed M24, the Small Sagittarius Star Cloud.
 The cloud can be visible to the naked eye under ideal conditions, but I was unable to find it in anything less than the 250 mm reflector, in which it appeared as an extremely rich cluster with streamers of stars crossing the region.
 In fact, it is not a star cluster as such, rather a denser condensation of the Milky Way star field.
 It is a visually large object, roughly rectangular in shape, approximately 2°x1° in extent.
 Its large size mean that a low power, wide field eyepice is best for viewing it.

 Scanning the surrounding area of sky with the binoculars, I could see to the east a bright open cluster in which a few stars could be resolved, and to the west a fainter misty patch.
 I concentrated on the brighter object first; it was M25, a bright open cluster at a distance of about 2000 light years with approximately 70 to 90 stars visible in the 250 mm reflector.
 The fainter object was M23, an attractive compact group of 70 or so fainter stars.
 M23 lies at about the same distance as M25.